2bithacker/simple-do-freebsd/README.md

 use as a snapshot template for new droplets and install `simple-fbsd-init.py` in `/usr/local/sbin`.

-On the next reboot, the script will popular `/etc/rc.conf.d` with `routing`, `network`, and `hostname` files with the relevant config parameters, and it will call `resolvconf` with DNS configuration for `vtnet0`.
+On the next reboot, the script will populate `/etc/rc.conf.d` with `routing`, `network`, and `hostname` files with the relevant config parameters, and it will call `resolvconf` with DNS configuration for `vtnet0`.